saysimple/saysimple-plugin-devkit/README.md

 ### Package.json

-After the installation of the existing app you can make the following changes to the `package.json` to fully customize the existing app to your own app
+After the installation of the existing app, you can make the following changes to the `package.json` to fully customize the existing app to create your own Saysimple app

 #### name